Garfield Park (Indianapolis): 1800s

 In 1888, the City Council appropriated $10,000 for improvements in the park, including a bridge over Pleasant Run.
 By 1895 a streetcar line had been extended to the park, allowing easier access.
-The Board of Park Commissioners was created in 1895 and another $10,000 was appropriated for repairs and to plan and remodel the facilities; in prior years improvements had been made haphazardly.
+The Board of Park Commissioners was created in 1895 and another $10,000 was appropriated for repairs and to plan and remodel the facilities.
+The improvements made in prior years had been done haphazardly.

-Major improvements were made almost annually for the next twenty years: a bicycle path in 1901; the Pagoda in 1903; increase in greenhouse capacity from 40,000 sqft to 200,000 ft2 in 1904; exhibition cages for bears, monkeys, and small animals in 1905; tennis courts and brick and limestone entrance and corner posts, also in 1905; and two swimming beaches on Bean Creek, one for boys and one for girls, in 1910.
+Major improvements were made almost annually for the next twenty years: a bicycle path in 1901; the Pagoda in 1903; an increase in greenhouse capacity from 40,000 sqft to 200,000 ft2 in 1904; exhibition cages for bears, monkeys, and small animals in 1905; tennis courts and brick and limestone entrance and corner posts, also in 1905; and two swimming beaches on Bean Creek, one for boys and one for girls, in 1910.

 Additional land was acquired for the park starting in 1893.
-Between 1893 and 1895, a strip of land running from the then-eastern boundary of the park to Shelby Street along what is now East Garfield Drive were added.
-In 1899 several acres in the northwest corner of the park were acquired.
+Between 1893 and 1895, a strip of land running from the then-eastern boundary of the park to Shelby Street along what is now East Garfield Drive was added.
+In 1899, several acres in the northwest corner of the park were acquired.
 The final addition came in 1912 through 1915 when 25 acre of the Yoke farmstead were purchased as the result of a bequest from Alfred Burdsal; this area extended south from the 1893/1895 addition to Southern Avenue and includes the site of the Conservatory and Sunken Gardens.
 The result of these acquisitions was to increase the size of Garfield Park to 128 acre.